JuraszekL/OTC_Project/README.md

 ## Configuration

 Internal flash memory is configured as Quad-SPI, and works with 80MHz.
 Internal RAM memory is configured as Octal-SPI and works with 80MHz as well.
 The .bss and Wifi/LwIP resources can be placed into external RAM.
 Instruction cache is set to 32kB, data cache to 64kB.
 Internal Wifi task is pinned to core 1.
+The Timer task priority is set to 5.

 ## Tasks